Offered by: Nemours Children's

 What is the trial about?

-This long-term study is being done to help identify risk factors for acquiring Pseudomonas aeruginosa and other infections in CF patients.
+This long-term study is being done to help identify risk factors for acquiring Pseudomonas aeruginosa and other infections in Cystic Fibrosis (CF) patients.

 Who can participate?